-We've all heard the good old saying “moderation is key."
-When it comes to skincare, the same rules seem to apply.
-Whatever product or routine we've chosen to do, overdoing it is never a good idea.
+We've all heard the good old saying, "moderation is key."
+When it comes to skincare, the same rules apply.
+Whatever product or routine we've chosen, overdoing it is never a good idea.

-Are you the type of person that exfoliates daily, using abrasive methods and products?
+Are you the type of person that exfoliates daily using abrasive methods and products?
 Then this article is for you.
-We will explore all the different types of exfoliation and how each compares in terms of whether it’s actually good for the skin.
-Not to mention, all these discoveries will be accompanied by alternatives that you can use in order to ensure that you're properly exfoliating your skin on a regular basis.
+We'll explore all the different types of exfoliation and whether they're actually good for the skin.
+We'll also provide some alternatives you can use to ensure that you're properly exfoliating your skin regularly.

-You will also learn whether there are some methods you should stay away from completely.
-So, if you'd like to put an end to all the exfoliating mistakes you might be making right now, just continue reading.
+We'll also let you know which methods you should stay away from completely.
+So, if you'd like to put an end to all the exfoliating mistakes you might be making, continue reading.

-By exfoliating regularly, you’ll be making the products you use on your skin more effective.
-All of the products that you currently use in your skincare routine will be able to penetrate deeply into the skin and work better in general.
+By exfoliating regularly, the products you use in your skincare routine will be more effective.
+They'll be able to penetrate deeply into the skin and work better in general.

-Before we get into giving a definite answer to today's topic of discussion, we first need to learn about the types of exfoliators there are on the market and how you can learn to differentiate between all of them so that you get the proper treatment which your skin deserves.
+Before we give a definite answer to today's topic, it's time to think about the different types of exfoliators on the market and how you can differentiate between them to give your skin the proper treatment it deserves.

 There is a general division between exfoliators: physical and chemical.

 Physical exfoliants contain physical ingredients like beads, salt grains, and sugar to remove dead skin cells.
 Their name explains it all – these harsh ingredients act as exfoliators.
 The trouble is, sometimes, they can be a little too much on the skin.